marc-henrard/muRisQ-ir-models/README.md

-# muRisQ Advisory: Interest rate models developments
+# muRisQ Advisory: Interest Rate Models

 muRisQ stands for Management of Risk by Quantitative methods.
 The term risk management has to be understood in a large sense which includes risk strategies, ALM, quantitative impacts of regulation, and trading strategies.